 - You need proper administrative procedures to comply with all requirements, for example, keep records of all meetings and decisions, prepare financial statements and lodge all required paperwork with the ATO.

-- Get a trust deed — a legally binding document setting out the governing rules of the fund.
+- Get a trust deed.
+This is a legally binding document setting out the governing rules of the fund.

 - Open a separate bank account in the fund's name.